Ignatius Sancho: Early life

 Charles Ignatius Sancho was born on a slave ship crossing the Atlantic Ocean, in what was known as the Middle Passage.
 His mother died not long after arriving in the Spanish colony of New Granada, which formed parts of modern-day Colombia, Ecuador, Panama, and Venezuela.
 He was baptised and named by the Catholic bishop of the colony.
 His father reportedly took his own life rather than live as a slave.

 Sancho's owner took him, then barely two years old, to England and gave him to three unmarried sisters living together in Greenwich, where he lived from 1731 to 1749.
 The sisters gave him the surname Sancho as they believed he resembled Don Quixote's squire.
 The Duke of Montagu, a frequent visitor to the sisters, was impressed by Sancho's intellect, frankness, and amiability.
 He encouraged Sancho to read and lent him books from his personal library at Blackheath.

 Life in Britain

 Sancho's informal education made his lack of freedom at Greenwich unbearable, and he ran away to Montagu House, Blackheath in 1749.

 For two years until her death in 1751, Sancho worked as a butler for the Duchess of Montagu at her residence, where he immersed himself in music, poetry, reading, and writing.
 Upon her death in 1751, Sancho received an annuity of £30 and a year's salary.

+It may have been at this time that he was freed, but the circumstances of his manumission are unknown.